 So people don’t consider yourself erudite as the moment you create an illusion of knowing everything, your growth stops right away.
 Rather you must remain down to earth and feel as if you still need to learn a lot.
 This foolish thought of not knowing much will always help you delve into things, so your growth will be unstoppable.

-Steve Jobs’ company was the first one to replace a five-inch floppy disc with 3 and a half inch floppy disc and it was Apple which got rid of the optical drive with MAC book AIR.
+Steve Jobs’ company was the first one to replace a five-inch floppy disc with 3 and a half inch floppy disc and it was Apple that got rid of the optical drive with MAC book AIR.
 It was indeed the first company to adopt USB.
 It was Apple.

-Steve Jobs wanted to get rid of keyboard and replace it with multi-touch display and we all know how Apple works.
+Steve Jobs wanted to get rid of the keyboard and replace it with a multi-touch display and we all know how Apple works.
 He wished to have an elegant design and a simple user interface and he successfully got his vision implemented with his products.
 He was against the approach of Microsoft, which runs its OS on multiple platforms and so he reduced his software to run on Apple products

 To sum up, he worked with a vision to have control over hardware as well as software.